 If the number of entries warrant, separate classes will be established in the Commercial, Purebred Breeding and Feeder Calf Classes.
-Animals entered in the Purebred Breeding must be registered or proof presented on registration eligibility upon request.
+Animals entered in the Purebred Breeding classes must be owned by the exhibitor, have an official breed registration or proof presented on registration eligibility upon request, and be identified with a legible ear tattoo that corresponds with the registration papers.

 Entries in the Commercial Breeding Class must be of a known birth date.
 Any heifer other than a registered entry in those classes listed under Breeding Heifer, is eligible for this class.
-Feeder calves must be from an identifiable cow, and be halter broken.
+Feeder calves must be from an identifiable cow, and be halter broken..